DEGENERATIVE SCOLIOSIS

 If you think you or a loved one might need surgery to correct scoliosis or any other kind of complex spine surgery, you should contact a surgeon who performs these kinds of complicated and specialized procedures all the time.
 Finally, the Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic surgeons, Richard Hostin, MDDevesh Ramnath, MDIshaq Syed, MDShyam Kishan, MD, and Kathryn Wiesman, MD should be your first choice as they are scoliosis and spine doctors who very frequently are recommended by other doctors.
 They maintain the highest level of expertise and surgical skills necessary to handle the most complicated cases and achieve successful results.

-In fact, they’ve performed more than 16,000 successful spine surgeries.
+They’ve performed more than 16,000 successful spine surgeries.
 Significantly, they have also helped more than 100,000 patients get back to living a normal, pain-free life.
-So, if doctors advise you that nothing can help, please call us at Southwest Scoliosis and Spine Institute, and we have offices in DallasPlano, and Frisco, Texas Finally, with our skills, knowledge, abilities, expertise, and experience, we can offer hope, remove pain, and provide better health.
+So, if doctors advise you that nothing can help, please call us at Southwest Scoliosis and Spine Institute, we have offices in DallasPlano, and Frisco, Texas Finally, with our skills, knowledge, abilities, expertise, and experience, we can offer hope, remove pain, and provide better health.
 If you need help, call us for an evaluation at 214-556-0555 or visit our contact page today!

 ____________________